ianmcnicholas/CV/README.md

 | [Bank](https://github.com/ianmcnicholas/bank_tech_test) | A showcase tech test. | Ruby, RSPEC |

 ## Skills

 #### Planning

 The majority of my employment has been in construction, where it is crucial that works are carried out in a logical and time-effective manner.
 Once these works had been planned, it was vital to track the progress and check this against the programme.
+This skill lended itself to my coding bootcamp as I was able to effectively plan and sequence my projects in a logical manner, consistently coming back to the plan throughout the work to check on the progress and replan as required.

 #### Communication

 All of my employment has involved working in teams, with effective communication being key to success.
 For example, being able to relay to a construction team the build methodology required, or delivering the technical specifications of surveying equipment to a customer.
+When it comes to programming, I am considered to be a strong communicator due to my ability to take a colleague through my code, confidently ask questions and relay my ideas to a group.

 #### Learning

 I take a 'high-level' approach to learning.
 By ensuring I understand the first-principles of a subject, I know that I can always iron-out the details through further study or through discussions with colleagues.
 This is particularly relevant to programming as memorising syntax is less-effective than understanding what you want the code to ultimately do.
+It also allows me to receive, progress and act upon guidance and feedback on my work.

 #### Leadership

 As of yet, I have not held a position of seniority through work, however I am naturally an aspiring leader.
 In my personal life I am frequently finding myself in leadership roles, whether it be undertaking a course to be able to effectively skipper a yacht (day-skipper) or taking on the captaincy and coaching of my University Aussie Rules football team.
 More recently, during the Makers Academy Bootcamp, I consistently took the role of the project-driving and proactive team member.
+This lead to project tickets being assigned appropriately and group members being included with requests for their thoughts on the work.

 #### Programming skills

 - Ruby (incl.
 Rails, RSPEC), Javascript (incl.
-React), Test-Driven-Development, Github, SQL, API's.
+React), Test-Driven-Development, Github, PostgreSQL, MongoDB, API's.
 - Mentoring 2no. students in a later cohort at Makers Academy.